Why did the Frenchman Manet paint a Spanish matador?

 Manet didn’t actually visit Spain until 1865, by which time his Spanish infatuation was already in full swing.
 When he did, Velázquez overwhelmed him.
 In Madrid, after seeing Velázquez’s full-length portrait of the jester Pablo de Valladolid, he described it as “possibly the most extraordinary piece of painting that has ever been done.”

 Manet opted for sharper tonal contrasts than Velázquez.
-The transitions from light to dark in the matador’s face and stockings, for instance, is abrupt to the point of coarseness.
+The transitions from light to dark in the matador’s face and stockings, for instance, are abrupt to the point of coarseness.
 (To contemporary critics, it made Manet’s style seem vulgar — the painted equivalent of slang.)
 But in other ways, you can see how much he learned from the Spaniard’s surpassingly debonair brushwork, which was deliberately loose and approximate, the better to match the way the eye registers visual phenomena before their synthesis in the brain.
 (The link with Impressionism is obvious.)

 Manet’s touch is unabashedly erotic.
 Observe the sash, stretched and pleated across the matador’s waist.
 You can feel the drag of the painter’s brush, feathering colored oils across the canvas.
 It looks nonchalant, dashing, but is actually done with extraordinary care and finesse.
 With utmost economy and no recourse to perspectival framing, the sash carves out an illusion of volume on a pancake-flat canvas.